 We have just passed the halfway point at Day 50 of 99 Days to FASDay!
 I hope you are enjoying and learning from the tips, quotes and stats shared so far – and with 49 more days to go there is a lot more to cover.

 When I decided to do this 99 day journey I didn’t realize how much information in some areas is available, and how little information in other areas is available.
 I also discovered a lot of really excellent information is copyrighted and so have not been able to share as much as I had hoped.
-And although I live in Canada, I have tried to share information from many sources.
+And although I live in Canada, I have tried to share information from different countries and sources.
 Feel free to comment on any of the posts if you have information from your own country to share – as I update and revise the posts to keep them current.
 If you notice one has been missed and needs updating, please let us know.
 And as always, we have attempted to use only reputable sources for information.
 Always do your own research and talk to professionals.

 So, exactly what is FASDay?